A data-driven marketing strategy is the only way to reach your customers, stay competitive, and tell brand stories that others will care about.

 - 58% of the respondents use customer surveys and primary research to inform content

 - 49% of the respondents use social customer service or call center records to inform content

 - 48% of the respondents use CRM systems to inform content

 - 23% of respondents use data from third-party providers to inform content

-The information in this report is interesting on so many levels when it comes to data-driven marketing.
-The fact that marketers are using data is a good sign of what’s to come in the future, especially when marketers can align marketing messages with customers’ unmet needs.
-I am curious though, how many marketers are learning how to measure content marketing performance using this same type of customer data.
+The information in this report is fascinating on so many levels regarding data-driven marketing.
+Marketers using data is a good sign of what’s to come in the future, especially when marketers can align marketing messages with customers’ unmet needs.
+I am curious, however, how many marketers are learning to measure content marketing performance using this same type of customer data.
 Time will tell.

 Using Web Analytics to Inform Data-Driven Marketing

-Using Google Analytics or other website analytics platforms like Adobe Experience Cloud is an excellent source of data for content marketing and building a content strategy for your brand.
-Google Analytics provides extremely valuable consumer insights related to user behavior, engagement on specific web properties, page views, abandon rates, and monthly website visitors.
+Using Google Analytics or other website analytics platforms like Adobe Experience Cloud is an excellent data source for content marketing and building a content strategy for your brand.
+Google Analytics provides valuable consumer insights on user behavior, engagement on specific web properties, page views, abandon rates, and monthly website visitors.